208: Lost Continent

 In Show 207, Wild Rebels, Citrusville was the site of the film’s climax.
 “Turd Museum” is an old Steve Martin joke: “I went to the turd museum today.
 They’ve got some great shit there.
 You know, some of that crap is worth a lot of money.”

+"My calendar says twentieth century A.D., not a hundred million B.C."
 Yeah, but you’ve got a Chippendale calendar.

 This is where they shot Mad Monster.
 A little ways down here, you’ll see where they did Jungle Goddess.
 There’s Rocketship X-M, filmed right here, too. –Neat.